Skip to main content

 Install on macOS (for development)

-You can run the agent on macOS for development and testing.
-It will not have systemd, WFB-ng, or hardware GPIO, but the REST API, demo mode, CLI, and TUI all work.
+You can install the package on macOS for development and packaging checks.
+It will not have systemd, WFB-ng, or hardware GPIO, so hardware behavior must be verified on Linux hardware.

 Or with pipx for an isolated install: